Curious about how to sell a used car? We can help.

 What paperwork do I need to have ready?

-Bring along the title or payoff information for your vehicle, plus your valid, current registration.
+If you plan to sell your car after you receive your offer, bring along the title or payoff information for your vehicle, plus your valid, current registration.
 Don’t forget that all titleholders need to bring their valid, state-issued photo IDs (plus all of your car’s keys, key fobs, and remote entry fobs).
 Here’s a full list of what you need to bring if you’re planning to sell your car.

 How important is it to have a clean or detailed car before I bring it to CarMax?